Jacksonville, Florida: Logistics

 Jacksonville is a rail, air, and highway focal point and a busy port of entry, with Jacksonville International Airport, ship repair yards and extensive freight-handling facilities.
 Lumber, phosphate, paper, cigars and wood pulp are the principal exports; automobiles and coffee are among imports.
 The city's manufacturing base provides 4.5% of local jobs, versus 8.5% nationally.

 According to Forbes magazine in 2007, Jacksonville ranked third among the top ten U.S. cities as destinations for jobs.
 Jacksonville was ranked as the tenth-fastest growing city in the U.S.

-To emphasize the city's transportation business and capabilities, the Jacksonville Regional Chamber of Commerce filed Jacksonville America's Logistics Center as a trademark on November 9, 2007.
-It was formally registered on August 4, 2009.
+To emphasize the city's transportation business and capabilities, the Jacksonville Regional Chamber of Commerce filed Jacksonville America's Logistics Center as a trademark in November 2007.
+It was formally registered in August 2009.
 Cornerstone began promoting the city as "Jacksonville: America's Logistics Center" in 2009.
 Signs were added to the existing city limit markers on Interstate 95.

 The Port of Jacksonville, a seaport on the St. Johns River, is a large component of the local economy.
 Approximately 50,000 jobs in Northeast Florida are related to port activity and the port has an economic impact of $2.7 billion in Northeast Florida: The three maritime shippers who ship to Puerto Rico are all headquartered in Jacksonville: TOTE Maritime, Crowley Maritime, and Trailer Bridge.

 Cecil Commerce Center is on the site of the former Naval Air Station Cecil Field, which closed in 1999 following the 1993 Base Realignment and Closure (BRAC) decision.
 Covering a total area of 22939 acre, it was the largest military base in the Jacksonville area.
 The parcel contains more than 3% of the total land area in Duval County (17000 acre).
 The industrial and commercial-zoned center offers mid to large-size parcels for development; it has excellent transportation and utility infrastructure, including the third-longest runway in Florida.